-As part of this work, the council used the world suicide prevention day to signpost parents and carers to educational material which can help to create a safer online environment for children and young people by protecting them from harmful online content
+As part of this work, the council used the world suicide prevention day to signpost parents and carers to educational material which can help to create a safer online environment for children and young people by protecting them from harmful online content.

-Coun Jim Andrews, the council's cabinet spokesman for public health, said: "Every suicide is a trapedy and when someone takes their own life the effect on family and friends is devastating.
-Many others involved in providing support and care also feel the impact.

-"However, the theme 'connect, communicate, care' reminds us suicide is preventable.
-We can all play a part in helping to prevent suicidal feelings.
-For example, check on someone you may be concerned about, and start a caring conversation with them-ask how they are and how they're getting on.
-Investigate ways of connecting with other individuals or groups who are trying to prevent suicide.
+Coun Jim Andrews, the council's cabinet spokesman for public health, said: "Every suicide is a tragedy and when someone takes their own life the effect on family and friends is devastating.
+Many others involved in providing support and care also feel the impact helping to prevent suicidal feelings.
+For example, check on someone you may be concerned about, and start a caring conversation with them -ask how they are and how they're getting on investigate ways of connecting with other individuals or groups who are trying to prevent suicide."